Queensland University Regiment

 Queensland University Regiment (QUR) is a training unit of the Australian Army Reserve.
 Based in Queensland, the regiment is currently assigned to the 8th Brigade.
 The regiment's history can be traced back to 1932 when the University Rifles was formed.
 During World War II, the regiment's predecessor unit did not serve overseas, but many of its personnel were deployed as part of the 7th Brigade or within units of the Second Australian Imperial Force.
 After the war, the regiment was formed under its current designation.
 Since then, its size has fluctuated as its role has changed.
 Currently, it is responsible for providing training for Reserve officer cadets, officers and soldiers.

 Role and organisation

 The regiment is headquartered at the University of Queensland's St Lucia campus in Brisbane.
 Staffed by a cadre of Regular Army personnel, it is tasked with training officers and soldiers of the Army Reserve and currently provides pre-appointment training for officer cadets for 11th Brigade units, as well as promotion courses for all Reserve officers up to the rank of major.
-The regiment also provides driver training, and Initial Employment Training courses for 11th Brigade soldiers.
+The regiment also provides driver and initial employment training courses for reserve soldiers across the Second Division.

-The regiment has a sub-unit, known as the North Queensland Company (NQC), which is based at Lavarack Barracks in Townsville.
-QUR is spread across three main locations and currently consists of the following sub-units:
+The regiment currently consists of the following sub-units: